 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-And lastly, the minerals listed here do not appear to be chelated.
+Also, the minerals listed here do not appear to be chelated.
 And that can make them more difficult to absorb.
-Non-chelated minerals are usually associated with lower quality dog foods.
+Chelated minerals are usually associated with higher quality dog foods.

 Although this is a prescription product, our review has nothing to do with the accuracy of claims made by the manufacturer as to the product’s ability to treat or cure a specific health condition.

-So, to find out whether or not this dog food is appropriate for your particular pet, it’s important to consult your veterinarian.
+So, to find out whether or not this Hill’s dog food is appropriate for your particular pet, it’s important to consult your veterinarian.

 With that understanding…

-Judging by its ingredients alone, Hill’s Prescription Diet I/D Canine appears to be a below-average wet product.
+Based on its ingredients alone, Hill’s Prescription Diet I/D Canine appears to be a below-average wet product.

 As a group, the brand features an average protein content of 25% and a mean fat level of 11%.
 Together, these figures suggest a carbohydrate content of 56% for the overall product line.